alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 So, lockdowns are going to continue until there's low risk of the disease resurging.
-As summarized by this [Vox article](https://www.vox.com/2020/4/10/21215494/coronavirus-plans-social-distancing-economy-recession-depression-unemployment), there are about 4 endgames for this.
+As summarized by this [Vox article](https://www.vox.com/2020/4/10/21215494/coronavirus-plans-social-distancing-economy-recession-depression-unemployment), there are four endgames for this.

 1. Social distancing continues until cases literally go to 0, and the disease is eradicated.